Super Sales

-When you’re looking at Mexico itineraries, it can be hard to figure out exactly how much time you should take to explore the country as there are so many things to see and do in Mexico.
+When you’re wondering how long to stay in Mexico, it can be hard to figure out as there are so many things to see and do in Mexico.
 While you can cram the country’s highlights in over 7 days and will certainly find unique destinations to keep you busy, if you can, spend a few weeks slow traveling throughout the gorgeous countryside.
 10 days is just about perfect for getting a real taste of the country and still leaving some surprises for your next visit!

 Playa del Carmen in Mexico is famous for its impressive beaches and parties